kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Other responders should insert themselves into the `.spec.evictionResponders` according to their own needs.
 Lower index responders are selected first by the eviction request controller.
-- The number of the responders is limited to 15 for the Pod and for the Eviction.
+- The number of the responders is limited to 16 (+1 default responder) for the Pod and for the Eviction.
 If there is a need for a larger number of responders, the current use case should be re-evaluated.
 Limiting the number of responders ensures that the Eviction cannot be blocked indefinitely by setting an abnormally large number of these responders on a pod.
 - To prevent misuse, we will maintain a list of allowed `*.k8s.io` responder names.
 And reject any names with `k8s.io` suffix outside the main Kubernetes project on admission.